json-api/json-api/_format/1.1/index.md

 profiles.

-In the following example, a profile has defined a `timestamps` [attribute][attributes] as an object that must contain both a `created` and `modified` member and that they must use the [RFC 3339](https://tools.ietf.org/html/rfc3339) format.
+In the following example, a profile has defined a `timestamps` [attribute][attributes].
+According to the profile, the attribute must be an object containing a `created` member and a `modified` member and these members' values must use the [RFC 3339](https://tools.ietf.org/html/rfc3339) format.
 With such a profile applied, a response might appear as follows:

 ```json
 HTTP/1.1 200 OK